-During the tests of 4.2.2, 4.2.3 and 4.2.4, earthed or unearthed conductive enclosures shall not bridge parts between which a hazardous energy level exists and shall not contact a bare part at hazardous voltage.
-For voltages exceeding 1 000 V a.c. or 1 500 V d.c., contact is not permitted and there shall be an air gap between the part at hazardous voltage and the enclosure.
-This air gap shall either have a minimum length equal to the minimum clearance specified in 2.10.3 (or Annex G) for basic insulation or withstand the relevant electric strength test in 5.2.2.
+During the tests of 4.2.2, 4.2.3 and 4.2.4, earthed or unearthed conductive ENCLOSURES shall not bridge parts between which a HAZARDOUS ENERGY LEVEL exists and shall not contact a bare part at HAZARDOUS VOLTAGE.
+For voltages exceeding 1 000 V a.c. or 1 500 V d.c., contact is not permitted and there shall be an air gap between the part at HAZARDOUS VOLTAGE and the ENCLOSURE.
+This air gap shall either have a minimum length equal to the minimum CLEARANCE specified in 2.10.3 (or Annex G) for BASIC INSULATION or withstand the relevant electric strength test in 5.2.2.

 After the tests of 4.2.2 to 4.2.7, the sample shall continue to comply with the requirements of 2.1.1, 2.6.1, 2.10, 3.2.6 and 4.4.1.
-It shall show no signs of interference with the operation of safety features such as THERMAL CUT-OUTS, OVERCUTTENT PROTECTION OF REINFORCED INSULATION IS Subjected to an electric strength test as specified in 5.2.2.
+It shall show no signs of interference with the operation of safety features such as THERMAL CUT-OUTS, overcurrent protection devices or interlocks.
+In case of doubt, SUPPLEMENTARY INSULATION or REINFORCED INSULATION is subjected to an electric strength test as specified in 5.2.2.